Let’s build your calendar

 Every Third Day Custody Schedule

 The every third day schedule runs on a short 3-day cycle — 2 days with the primary parent, 1 day with the other.
-This keeps both parents closely involved but requires frequent transitions.
+This keeps both parents closely involved but requires very frequent transitions.
+Most often used as a bridge schedule for very young children or as a short-term arrangement.

 SMTWTFS